fffej/katacoda-scenarios/learn-bash/editing-text.md

 Unix has plenty of options for editing text.
+Pick an editor and invest a few minutes in learning it.
+There's great web resources available for all of these options.

 Regardless of what you choose, always understand enough `vi` to be able to edit text, as it's available on almost all systems. `emacs` is a good choice too, and is especially awesome when customized.